 - Interest earned, depending on which children’s bank account you choose

-Starling Kite enables children to learn about spending money and keeps parents or guardians in the loop through real-time notifications.
+Starling Kite enables children to learn about spending money and keeps adults in the loop through real-time notifications.
 Like a child bank account, there is no overdraft facility for Kite - children can only spend what the adult adds to the card.
 There are no fees for topping up the Kite card or withdrawing cash and adults can block certain types of payments, for example online transactions.

 How should I choose a bank account for my child?